MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Select folder to extract mesh to dialog box with Select Folder button selected.](media/recap-photo5.PNG "Select folder to extract mesh to dialog box with Select Folder button selected")

-7. You'll see a new 3D object that has the name that you entered.
+7. The new 3D object has the name that you entered.
 Select the model to open it in the editor.

     ![New model.](media/recap-photo6.PNG "New model")